TheLartians/Glue/Readme.md

 - [ ] Java
 - [ ] Swift

+## Limitations

+- No support for pointer or optional arguments in callbacks (yet)
+- Class bindings aren't as sophisticated as native bindings such as [sol2](https://github.com/ThePhD/sol2)
+- There is an overhead through the additional abstraction layer (but hey, we're using a scripting language!)

 ## Usage

 Glue can be easily added to your project using [CPM.cmake](https://github.com/TheLartians/CPM.cmake).